Sanoviv Response to COVID-19

 Dear Sanoviv Family and Friends:

 Sanoviv Medical Institute has been at the forefront of efforts to promote health and wellness for over 20 years.
-In light of the COVID-19 (coronavirus) outbreak, we are committed do all we can to protect our medical guests and staff, while continuing to assist patients with chronic and degenerative diseases.
-So far, we have had no cases of COVID-19 at Sanoviv and relatively few cases in the entire country of Mexico.
-We are closely monitoring updates from the World Health Organization (WHO), trusted news sources, and other respected authorities regarding COVID-19.
+In light of the COVID-19 (coronavirus) outbreak, we are committed do all we can to protect our medical guests and staff, while continuing to assist our medical guests with chronic and degenerative diseases.
+We are closely monitoring updates from the World Health Organization (WHO), trusted news sources, government and other respected authorities regarding COVID-19.
 We have implemented aggressive strategies to safeguard our healing facility and provide accurate and helpful information to our guests and others.

 We know that many of you have questions or concerns, so we offer the following questions and answers to inform you of the latest information.
 This page will be updated regularly as circumstances dictate.